 After negotiating some quite steep steps the maintained trail made for an easy walk all the way back down to Birnam quarry carpark.
 The views were open and wide, stretching out across Perthshire and it was nice to feel the sunshine on our faces.

 There can be a lot of pressure on people to bag a munro when they visit Scotland.
-I am one of those aforementioned bods who felt compelled to summit Ben Nevis on my first ever trip to here but having lived here now for over two years I see that some of the smaller hills and routes should get more kudos.
+I am one of those aforementioned bods who felt compelled to summit Ben Nevis on my first ever trip to here.
+Having lived here now for over two years I see that some of the smaller hills and routes should get more kudos.
 They should be explored and celebrated.
 Picnics should be shared at the top.
 It’s a great way for families to get out, for those of lesser fitness or mountaineering skill and ability to explore too.
 Our collection of 40 Walks in….. books come in handy whenever we are travelling.

 We are looking forward to re-tracing our steps to see Birnam Hill walk again sometime but it sure is pretty in the snow.

 Thank you for reading the first official post on the new website.
-Make sure you don’t miss out on any of my future posts and adventures and subscribe to get them straight into your inbox.

 To get this route in detail check out the Walk Highlands website.